 The offline mode for AdaEdge is more complicated than the online mode, as there is no clear target compression ratio derived from the system constraints.
 An actual use case could be an offline edge device without any network connection, so there is no way to egress the ingested data.
 The data must keep evolving within the limited storage budget given by the system.
 The goal of AdaEdge compression selection in the offline mode is to try to keep application-critical information as much as possible to minimize the potential task accuracy loss under the given storage budget.
 The data evolving here is achieved by applying more aggressive compression on the data with less critical information.
+Figure 5.5 shows the cascade compression for the offline mode.
 For a given segment in the uncompressed buffer, AdaEdge applies lossless compression by default to save space for future segments.
 When a pre-defined threshold is reached, the recoding process is waked up to further compressed the segments in the compressed buffer.
 As the system keeps ingesting more and more data points, there will be more space needed, thus, more aggressive compression will be applied to the old data segments.
-The compression sequence of the segments depends on the cache maintenance policy, which will be discussed in Section 5.3.5.
+The compression sequence of the segments depends on the cache maintenance policy, which will be discussed in Section 5.2.5.